 There is no guaranteed way to prevent ulcers in the mouth, but there are some things you can do to reduce the chances of them developing.

 Good oral hygiene is, of course, essential.
 Use a soft toothbrush and take care when you brush to avoid damaging your gums.
 Floss daily and visit your dentist regularly.
+Using mouthwash following the recommendations of your dentist can also help.

 You may also find that certain foods and drinks irritate your mouth and cause sores to develop.
 These are different for each person but commonly include salty foods, spicy foods, hot drinks, and acidic foods and drinks.
 It can be hard to identify a single culprit but if you do, you should limit your consumption of that item.